2nd Maccabees Chapter 7

 , to taste pig’s flesh, and were tormented with leather straps and whips.

-7:2 But one of them acting as spokesman for the others, said, What are you trying learn of us? we are ready to die, rather than to transgress the laws* The expression belongs to the Greek jurisprudence, but for the author “the laws” are fundamentally “the Law” or “the Torah” – From the New Jerusalem Bible of our forefathers.
+7:2 But one of them acting as spokesman for the others, said, What are you trying learn of us? we are ready to die, rather than to violate the laws* The expression belongs to the Greek jurisprudence, but for the author “the laws” are fundamentally “the Law” or “the Torah” – From the New Jerusalem Bible of our forefathers.

 7:3 Then the king, went into a rage, ordered pans and caldrons to be heated over a fire: